-- When leaving the vehicle, always make sure the keyless ignition node is in "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+- When leaving the vehicle, always remove the Key Fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector.

-- Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition (of a vehicle equipped with Keyless Enter-N-Go) in the ACC or ON/RUN mode.
-A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
+- Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
+A child could operate power windows, other controls, or move the vehicle - Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat build-up may cause serious injury or death.

 The gear selector must be in the NEUTRAL or PARK position before you can start the engine.
-Apply the brakes before shifting into any driving gear.
+Press the brake pedal before shifting into any driving gear.